thebestwp/thebestwordpress/content/posts/updates.md

 draft: false
 ---

+If you neglect to update Wordpress then your site will get hacked.
+Whenever a new vulnerability is publicly disclosed the attacks start immediately.
+The constant slew of updates released are patches against *known* vulnerabilities, but the ones that have yet to be publicly disclosed are still in there.

+> All software has vulnerabilities.

 ## Automatic Updates
 Installing updates automatically is better than not installing updates at all but lazy and reckless compared to every alternative approach.

-The best ways to install open source software updates ranked by difficulty:
+The best ways to install open source software updates:
 1. Read every line of code.
 1. Read all related documentation/discussion about an update.
 1. Manually install and test updates individually in a staging environment.